 UMW professor Dr. Kashef Majid and his Marketing students work with a broad range of Fredericksburg-area businesses to develop creative marketing strategies.
 A recent class collaborated with Fredericksburg Economic Development and Tourism (EDT) to create marketing materials designed to attract new international visitors to the City of Fredericksburg.
-This partnership included EDT staff lecturing at UMW to explain existing domestic and international tourism efforts and basic tourism marketing principals.
+This partnership included EDT staff lecturing at UMW to explain existing domestic and international tourism efforts and basic tourism marketing principles.
 Students then worked with Dr. Majid to produce electronic ads.
-Dr. Majid’s classes also conducted focus groups with several local businesses, including a new restaurant, The Falafal Joint.
-The students provided advice on menu items and how to overcome a lack of knowledge about Mediterranean food.
-A year later, the restaurant has seen success in terms of increased awareness and popularity.

 Dr. Erin Devlin’s class worked with that Fredericksburg & Spotsylvania National Military Park in downtown Fredericksburg to conduct research on African-American history and create an interpretive sign for the National Park.